EvtElements/evt-behaviors/README.md

-# evt-behaviors
+# \<evt-behaviors\>

-Behaviors implementing EVRYTHNG entities
+Set of behaviors implementing EVRYTHNG entities and utility behaviors